blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 In this example, the extracted document number is used for classification of the document.
 Because of that, document number processor group is added to the classification processor groups collection.
 All other fields of interest are added to the collection of the non-classification processor groups.

 [It will be shown later](#templatingClassifiers) how templating classifiers are implemented.
-For now it is important to know that they simply tels whether the document belongs to the associated class: `true` or `false`.
+For now, it is important to know that they simply tell whether the document belongs to the associated class: `true` or `false`.

 Let's see how processor groups, which are responsible for processing locations of interest, are defined.